What We Do

 |James L. Baker (R)||12/31/23||Governor||Madison|

 |Francis X. De Luca (R)||12/31/22||Senate President Pro Tempore||New Hanover|

 |Dr. Clarence G. Newsome (D)||12/31/24||Senate President Pro Tempore||Mecklenburg|

 |Angela Pryor||SEI Unit|

 |David Smyth||Counsel, Education|

-The next regularly scheduled meeting of the State Ethics Commission will held virtually on May 13, 2021, at 10:00 a.m.
-Agenda and call-in information available here.
+The next regularly scheduled meeting of the State Ethics Commission will be held on August 11, 2022, at 10:00 a.m.
+More details will be posted in July 2022.

 We have moved back to the Capehart-Crocker House, the Commission's original home.